opencontainers/runtime-spec/config-linux.md

     * If `closID` is set, `l3CacheSchema` and/or `memBwSchema` is set, runtimes MUST compare `l3CacheSchema` and/or `memBwSchema` value with `schemata` file, and [generate an error](runtime.md#errors) if doesn't match.

+    * If `closID` is set, and neither of `l3CacheSchema` and `memBwSchema` are set, runtime MUST check if corresponding pre-configured directory `closID` is present in mounted `resctrl`.
+If such pre-configured directory `closID` exists, runtime MUST assign container to this `closID` and [generate an error](runtime.md#errors) if directory does not exist.

 ### Example

 Consider a two-socket machine with two L3 caches where the default CBM is 0x7ff and the max CBM length is 11 bits,